 At five minutes past five when Kunle opened the glass door at the lobby and allowed Michelle to exit the building before following, he had no idea the evening would end drastically different from his usual evenings.
 Outside, it was soothingly warm, and the sun was just heading for its resting place.
 Kunle stood presently on the sidewalk, gazing inside the building, waiting to see if Cole, his African American work partner, would come out on time.

 By the time Cole came out, Michelle, a white woman with straight, neatly cut brunette hair which fell just beyond earlobes, had finished the cigarette in her mouth and was now moving towards the duo, walking delicately in her high-heeled maroon shoes which matched her jacket and accentuated the whiteness of her skirt and blouse.
 The three talked about work and asked how each was spending the weekend.
-Cole was going to Florida with his fiancée to spend the weekend, and Michelle said she would spend the weekend watching Netflix and drinking wine; “that,” she said, “or do something productive if Kunle promises to visit me this weekend.”
+Cole was going to Florida with his fiancée, and Michelle said she would spend the weekend watching Netflix and drinking wine; “that,” she said, “or do something productive if Kunle promises to visit me this weekend.”
 Kunle gave a faint smile to Michelle’s thousandth invitation, shook hands with Cole and said goodbye to Michelle.
 As he started to walk towards the building’s parking-lot, he looked back and saw the petite face of Michelle beamed with a seductive smile, and as their eyes did four, she winked and pouted her red painted lips as though kissing the air.
 Kunle smiled.

 Now pulling the car out of the parking lot, Kunle loosened the knot of his yellow tie with his left hand and gripped the steering with the right.
 He looked at the time above the CD-player system and saw it was thirty eight minutes after five.
 His phone sounded and his wife’s picture popped on the screen.
 In the selfie, Muinah’s white teeth met the camera, displaying the gaiety on her face.
 Her eyelashes were made darker and lusher by her indulgence of mascara thus bringing out the brownness of her eyes.
 Her face was brown toned, almost almond colored.
 It was the same almond toned face which caught Kunle’s attention four years ago when he ran into Muinah inside a bookshop in Minna, the capital of Niger state.
 He was going through the aisle of African fiction when his shoulder bumped into a woman attired in a black overall hijab.”I’m sorry,” he had apologized.
 “It’s okay,” with a smile, Muniah had responded.